 Like family practice and internal medicine physicians, OB/GYNs attend four years of medical school, followed by a three-year residency.
 But, their residency training focuses on pregnancy, childbirth and the medical and surgical management of problems of the female reproductive system.

 Pediatricians are physicians trained to care for newborns, infants, children and adolescents.
 They also attend four years of medical school followed by three years of residency training.
 They provide preventive care for healthy children and treat children who are injured or ill.
 They specialize in childhood diseases, growth and emotional health.

 M.D.s and D.O.s

-Medical Doctors (M.D.s) and Doctors of Osteopathy (D.O.s) are physicians who are licensed to practice medicine.
-The main difference is in the type of four year medical school they attend (medical or osteopathic).
+Medical Doctors, known as M.D.s, and Doctors of Osteopathy, or D.O.s, are physicians who are licensed to practice medicine.
+The main difference is in the type of four-year medical school they attend (medical or osteopathic).
 Following medical school, both obtain graduate medical education through internships and residencies.
-Like M.D.'s, D.O.'s may choose to practice in any specialty area.
+Like M.D.s, D.O.s may choose to practice in any specialty area.
 Each must pass similar examinations for licensure and board-certification.

-A Nurse Practitioner has completed a registered nursing degree program as part of a bachelor's degree.
-In addition, they have master's degree from an accredited nurse practitioner program.
-Physician Assistants also have a bachelor's degree and then complete a master's level degree in a physician's assistant program, and may specialize in many fields of medicine including family medicine.
+Nurse practitioners complete a registered nursing degree program as part of a bachelor's degree.
+In addition, each has a master's degree from an accredited nurse practitioner program.
+Each physician assistant also has a bachelor's degree and completes a master's level degree in a physician's assistant program.
+Physician assistants may specialize in many fields of medicine including family medicine.